 Following the publication of OSHA’s heat standard, there is currently a 120-day comment period that employers and unions who would be impacted by the standard have to make points.
 The result of the 2024 election holds great importance to the fate of the standard.
 If OSHA cannot finalize the standard before a possible Trump administration, there is a chance the rulemaking would not be pursued.
 Republicans and employers have already voiced opposition to the standard, and are hoping to secure a Trump presidency in order to kill the proposal.

 Su closed her remarks to the workers and organizers by promising them to take their experiences into account when creating policy.
 Her commitment to the workers was strong; the daughter of immigrants herself told the room “I’m not afraid of coming back and saying ‘we were too aggressive’, I’m afraid of workers coming to me and saying ‘you were not aggressive enough.’”
-She directed the workers to make themselves familiar with the Georgia Districts of the DOL, stressing that if the workers don’t raise their concerns in the proper channels, nothing may be done about the workplace abuses.
+She directed the workers to make themselves familiar with the Georgia Districts of the Department of Labor, stressing that if the workers don’t raise their concerns in the proper channels, nothing may be done about the workplace abuses.

 We hope you appreciated this article.
 At People’s World, we believe news and information should be free and accessible to all, but we need your help.
 Our journalism is free of corporate influence and paywalls because we are totally reader-supported.
 Only you, our readers and supporters, make this possible.
 If you enjoy reading People’s World and the stories we bring you, please support our work by donating or becoming a monthly sustainer today.
 Thank you!